Julia Kibubura

 Julia Kibubura was the first woman to take up a political leadership position as Gombolola (County) chief in Western Uganda.
-The locals addressed her as Omwami tansalated as Sir in English.
+The locals addressed her as Omwami which is translated as Sir in English.
 She was appointed as a Gombolola chief by Harry St. George Galt who was a sub commissioner in charge of the western region in 1905.
 In honor of her memory, Kibubura Girls' Secondary school was named after her because she was an advocate for mass education, especially for girls.
 She was a former diviner of the King of Ankole.

 Early life

 The root word for the name Kibubura in Runyakitara is ‘okububura’ loosely translated as ‘the roaring of a lion’.

 Kibubura was born in Ibanda to the witch doctor of then Omugabe Mutabuka.
 She was forced into exile when her father, an influential fortune teller and medicine man sided with Mukwenda who was locked up in a power struggle with Ntare-V. Mukwenda lost this fight and thus had to flee.

 Kibubura, her sister Kishokye and her brothers fled to Bunyoro, which was, then under Omukama Kabalega.
 They later returned to Ankole thanks to their spiritual intercession (Okubandwa).
 As intermediaries between the worlds of spirits and humans, they were welcomed like heroes and given freedom in Ankole.
 In exchange, they used their emandwa, Nyakashambi to protect Ankole from any danger.
 When the Christian missionaries came Kibubura ditched emandwa and was baptized.